EthanReed517/Marvel-Mods-Gimp-Scripts/README.md

 ### Installation
  1. Open `update.bat` with Notepad++ or another text editor.
- 2. Edit the file paths in lines 6 and 8 to reflect your GIMP configuration.
+ 2. Edit the file paths in line 6 to reflect your GIMP configuration.
  3. Save `update.bat`
  4. Run `runUpdateAdmin` to run the update script with administrator access, which will allow you to access the necessary folders.

 Alternatively, you can manually paste individual scripts into the appropriate folders.

 ### Usage
-1. In the toolbar, go to `Marvel Mods` for Python scripts or `Marvel Mods (Legacy)` for Scheme plugins.
-Certain plugins are repeated in both places while they're being updated.
+1. In the toolbar, go to `Marvel Mods` to find the plugins.
 2. Each plugin has more detailed information in its own `README.md` file, which is included within this archive.

 ## Credits